VishalMadupu/portfolio/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/84c6253e-4ea3-4c93-9b24-335df16ed4ef) and click on Share -> Publish.
+Simply open vercel and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)